 The maximum cumulative liability of Supplier to Purchaser for breach of contract shall be limited to 100% of the purchase order.

 These limitations on the Supplier’s liabilities do not apply if the Supplier has been found to have been grossly negligent.

 The following circumstances shall be considered to be force majeure, if they occur after the contract has been signed and prevent the fulfilment of the contract: War, riot or civil unrest, policies introduced by public authorities, natural disasters, failure in the public power supply or in normal communications, significant labour disputes, fire or other circumstance of a similar nature and radical significance.

-The Supplier has the right to demand that the supply time determined in the contract shall be extended, corresponding to the time period that the work has been delayed, in the event of force majeure, within his own company or that of his subcontractors.
+The Supplier has the right to extend the supply time, corresponding to the time period that the work has been delayed, in the event of force majeure, affecting itself or its subcontractors.

 The Supplier must, immediately after a delay as stated above has occurred, or as soon as he is aware that a delay will occur, give a written notification and provide all necessary information.

 13. Intellectual Property

 Any intellectual property created by the Supplier in the course of supply under these General Supply Terms and Conditions or otherwise in the design, manufacture, drawings or supply of goods or services shall remain the property of the Supplier.
 Nothing in these General Supply Terms and Conditions shall be deemed to grant to Purchaser a licence or any other right to use the intellectual property of the Supplier or it’s group of companies.
 All rights in its logos, tradenames or trademarks are owned by the Supplier or its group of companies and are strictly reserved.

 All information exchanged between the parties shall be treated as confidential and shall not be disclosed to third parties without the other party’s written permission, unless such information: